Weight Map Layer for Noise and Adversarial Attack Robustness: Related Work

 From the architectural family, \citet{Lamb2018} proposed inserting Denoising Autoencoders (DAEs) between hidden layers.
 They act as regularizers for different hidden layers, effectively correcting representations that deviate from the expected distribution.
 A related approach was proposed by \citet{Ghosh2018}, where a Variational Autoencoder (VAE) was used with a mixture of Gaussians prior.
 The adversarial examples could be detected at inference time based on their high reconstruction errors and could then be correctly reclassified by optimizing for the latent vector that minimized the reconstruction error with respect to the input.
 DeepCloak \citep{Gao2017} is another approach that accumulates the difference in activations between the adversarials and the seeds used to generate them at inference time and, based on this, a binary mask is inserted between hidden layers to zero out the features with the highest contribution to the adversarial problem.
 The nearest to our approach, is the method proposed by \citet{Sun2017}.
 This work made use of a HyperNetwork \citep{Ha2016} that receives the mean and standard deviation of the convolution layer and outputs a map that is multiplied elementwise with the convolution weights to produce the final weights used to filter the input.
 The dependency of the weights on the statistics of the data renders the network robust to adversarial attacks.

 We introduce the WM layer, an adversarial defence which requires a minimal architectural modification since it can be inserted between normal convolutional layers.
-We propose adaptive noise-variance amplification as the working principle behind it, which can be considered as a form of dynamic implicit adversarial training.
-Finally, we show that the WM layer can be integrated into scaled up models to achieve noise robustness with the same or similar accuracy.
+We propose that the adaptive activation-variance amplification achieved by the layer, which can be considered as a form of dynamic implicit adversarial training, can render CNNs robust to different forms of noise.
+Finally, we show that the WM layer can be integrated into scaled up models to achieve noise robustness with the same or similar accuracy in many cases across different datasets.